Is Colloidal Silver Safe? Uses and Benefits of This Old Time Remedy

 What is colloidal silver

-Colloidal silver is a traditional remedy that people have used for centuries to treat a variety of ails, including pneumonia, skin rashes, sinus infections, flu, and more.
+Colloidal silver is a traditional remedy that people have used for centuries to treat a variety of ails, including pneumonia, skin rashes, sinus infections and more.[1]
 It’s a suspension of particles of silver suspended in a medium, usually water and less commonly in a gel.
 The particles measure about 1/10 to 1/1000th of a micron, and they generally remain suspended in liquid.
-Eventually, the particles will settle to the bottom of the liquid medium, but a quick shake will disperse them again.[1]
+Eventually, the particles will settle to the bottom of the liquid medium, but a quick shake will disperse them again.

 For ease of application, you can find colloidal silver in several forms such as a liquid, ointment, topical spray, or nasal spray.